nhmood/watson-ruby/README.md

 - This particular option is useful if attempting to intergrate watson into other tools / platforms.

-If passed with `unite`, the output will be compatible with the vim unite plugin (more details soon)
+If passed with `unite`, the output will be compatible with the unite.vim plugin
+(see the **Unite** section below or visit [alpaca-tc/vim-unite-watson](https://github.com/alpaca-tc/vim-unite-watson.vim)

 If passed with `silent`, watson will have no output.

-- This particular option is useful if remote posting to GitHub or Bitbucket is desired without the visual component of watson.
+- This particular option is useful if remote posting to GitHub, Bitbucket, or GitLab is desired without the visual component of watson.
-- For example, you could set up a **git commit hook** to post issues to GitHub/Bitbucket, but avoid the giant print out every time.
+- For example, you could set up a **git commit hook** to post issues to GitHub/Bitbucket/GitLab, but avoid the giant print out every time.

 ### -h, --help